notification-system/docs/frontend-initial-spec.md

 ## Deep/Web Linking (Android/iOS/Web)
 * Url for WebApp and Schema for Android/iOS (Can be converted to universal links support)
-* Current schema for notificationapp:// and serverconfigapp://
+  * The same path and query parameters work for Android/iOS/Web
 * Every screen is accessible using URI automatically including parameter options
 * Stores the pending deep/web link request to be completed after successful login.
   * Clears the link if the app is inactive in between